info201a-s19/The-Billboard-Equation/README.md

 _“Music is the shorthand of emotion.”_
  ― Leo Tolstoy

-Our group hopes to find the longhand equation.

 **What are other examples of data driven projects related to this domain?**